The workforce is continually changing and evolving. Millennials already make up over 50% of the workforce, and this number is set to keep growing.

-As previous generations retire, and ‘Gen Z’ start to join the workforce, different values and priorities begin to emerge and be prioritised in every industry.
+As previous generations retire, and ‘Gen Z’ starts to join the workforce, different values and priorities begin to emerge and be prioritised in every industry.

 How to identify a millennial